 3).
 Extended Library Borrowing

 You can borrow books for longer then a week.
 Under the new system that is used in the library, borrowings are renewed automatically every week, if nobody placed a request for the book.
-However, students with ILP can hold a book for longer, even if the book was requested.
+However, students with ILP can hold a book for longer.
 This gives you a bit more extra time to manage your reading lists.

 University can provide a mentor, with whom you may discuss your concerns in approaching your studies.
 Normally, students are allocated with mentors after week six.